varjakm/Andmetehnika_projekt/README.md

 life_expectancy with countries --> df_lifeexp,
 literacy with countries --> df_literacy

+These dataframes also exported as csv files to folder 'PowerBI'

 <i>For detailed data processing understanding, we commented the code.</i>

 Important notes regarding processing: due to the nature of datasets, there are many NaN values, essentially data earlier than 1990s is lacking, thus we can look back 30 years only.